lilybarrett/find-your-zen-react-360/README.md

 });
 ```

-While I _could_ pass the same `selectedZen` prop down to `Audio` here, I'd like to make it similarly self-contained with regards to its data.
+While I _could_ simply pass the same `selectedZen` prop down to `Audio` here, I'd like to make it similarly self-contained with regards to its data.
 I refactored it as such:

 ```javascript
 // components/audio.js